Ortho Sports Medicine Orange County Medical Center

 Evaluation and Feedback

 Evaluation takes place daily as fellows and faculty work side-by side in all aspects of patient care with opportunity for ongoing informal assessment concerning fellows’ knowledge, skills, attitudes, and professionalism.
 Twice yearly, a formal evaluation of the fellows will be submitted by each faculty member.
-The results of this will be reviewed with the fellow in a meeting with the fellowship director.
+The results will be reviewed with the fellow in a meeting with the fellowship director.
 This will give the fellows the opportunity to have a periodic update on their educational progress and thus allow them to correct any deficiencies that are identified.

 Goals and Objectives

 The overall goal of this fellowship program is to provide a highly educational environment in which fellows will become trained to provide the highest quality of patient care.
-This will include a caring, professional attitude toward patients, accurate diagnoses, and evidence-based treatment of the highest technically quality.
-It is of the utmost importance of the fellowship director and the faculty that the fellows do not feel that they are here to increase the productivity of the group.
-The practice can function quite well without fellows and the motivation for this program is simply the desire to help train future surgeons.
+This will include a caring, professional attitude toward patients, accurate diagnoses, and evidence-based treatment of the highest technical quality.
+It is of the utmost importance to the fellowship director and the faculty that the fellows do not feel that they are here to increase the productivity of the group.
+Our practice can function quite well without fellows and the motivation for this program is simply the desire to help train future surgeons.
 Due to the nature of our practice, the fellows will not provide any financial gain for the faculty, and it is our belief that our unique practice structure provides an ideal learning environment.